kurisi/affirmative/README.md

 # affirmative
 Diagnose yourself and receive a tailored affirmation straight out of Instagram.

-Affirmative gets a bunch of photos tagged "affirmation" from Instagram and then matches their other tags with keywords related to three different moods.
+Affirmative gets 33 recently posted images tagged "affirmation" from Instagram and then matches their other tags with keywords related to three different moods.

+It grades each image based on the amount of matching tags and displays the winning tag to the user.